 Receiving antibiotics during infancy is associated with developing asthma during childhood, according to a study published in Clinical Infectious Diseases.
 Researchers studied 152,622 children ...

 Please provide your email address to receive an email when new articles are posted on .
-Season of birth appeared associated with significant influence on human milk microbiome composition.
-Milk ...
+Mothers introduced infants to most highly allergenic foods at 6 to less than 9 months.
+More infants with vs.

 Some results have been hidden because they may be inaccessible to you